What is DoorDash

 - Delivery Fees

 DoorDash hires its own drivers, who are called Dashers.
-The delivery rate depends upon the distance of travel and DoorDash’s tie-up with the restaurant in consideration, but on an average the delivery fee is $5 to $8 per order.
+The delivery rate depends upon the distance of travel and DoorDash’s tie-up with the restaurant in consideration, but on average, the DoorDash delivery fee is $5 to $8 per order.

-DoorDash seems to be utilizing technology as much as possible in their operations and seems to be evolving further.
+DoorDash seems to be utilizing technology as much as possible in its operations and seems to be evolving further.

 It has come up with an innovative rating system for restaurants known as the “Delight” score.
 It is based on a 10 point rating scale and includes factors in delivery quality, restaurant popularity, and customer feedback to give an accurate estimate of how much a new customer can expect to be delighted.
 This score will help users choose a restaurant for their order and with time DoorDash wants to become an authoritative source in this domain.